DataDog/documentation/content/agent/proxy.md

     stats enable
     stats uri /

-# This declares the endpoint where your agents will connect.
+# This declares the endpoint where your agents connects.
 # In this example we use port 3834 but you can use any other
 # free port.
 frontend forwarder